 On September 27, 2016, we entered into an employment agreement with Khoso Baluch, our Chief Executive Officer, which, upon its expiration in September 2019, was replaced with a new agreement, dated September 26, 2019, that is nearly identical to the old agreement (except as noted below).
-On March 1, 2017, we entered into an employment agreement with John Armstrong to serve as our Executive Vice President for Technical Operations.
-On March 19, 2018, we entered into an employment agreement with Elizabeth Masson-Hurlburt to serve as our Executive Vice President and Head of Clinical Operations.
+On March 1, 2017, we entered into an employment agreement with John Armstrong to serve as our Executive Vice President for Technical Operations, which upon its expiration in March 2020, was replaced with a new agreement dated April 17, 2020.
+On March 19, 2018, we entered into an employment agreement with Elizabeth Masson-Hurlburt to serve as our Executive Vice President and Head of Clinical Operations, which upon its expiration in March 2021, was replaced with a new agreement dated March 10, 2021.
 On March 19, 2019, we entered into an employment agreement with Phoebe Mounts to serve as our Executive Vice President and General Counsel effective May 1, 2019.
+On May 11, 2020 we entered into an employment agreement with Matthew David to serve as our Chief Financial Officer.
 After the initial three-year term of each employment agreement, the agreement will automatically renew for additional successive one-year periods, unless either party notifies the other in writing at least 90 days before the expiration of the then current term that the agreement will not be renewed.